Trams in Sydney: Remnants

 A map of these and other surviving physical remnants has been created.
 See "Sydney Tramway Remnants Map" in "External Links" below.

 Legislation

-The following Acts of the NSW Parliament applied to tramways.
-This section will be expanded as more acts are added to the online legislation database of the New South Wales Government.
-In quoting the long title, the names of streets and roads have been left in the form given in the legislation, but modern forms are used in the notes.
+The following acts of the New South Wales Parliament applied to tramways.

 Pitt-street Tramway Act of 1861 No 12a: "An Act for the construction of a Tramroad from the Redfern Railway Terminus to the Semi-Circular Quay.
-[30th April, 1861.]" – only allowed the use of "horses or other animals of draft".
+[30 April 1861.]" – only allowed the use of "horses or other animals of draft".